-The Northern Defences are one of the most heavily fortified areas within the Gibraltar Nature Reserve.
-As a result of its strategic position, Gibraltar has been contested historically between European and North African powers, having to endure fourteen sieges since the 11th century.
-The peninsula's occupants - Moors, Spaniards and the British - have all built a series of fortifications and defences including walls, bastions, gun batteries, magazines, tunnels and galleries.
-These are all prevalent within the extent of the Northern Defences, which are not only an important ecological site within the Reserve, but also a prime heritage site of immense cultural, historical and touristic value.
+The Northern Defences is one of the most heavily fortified areas within the Gibraltar Nature Reserve and forms part of the North Front defence line which extends from the tip of the Old Mole in the Bay rising to Rock Gun Battery at the very top of the North Face of the Rock.
+Gibraltar, as a result of its strategic position, has been contested historically by both European and North African powers, enduring fourteen sieges since the 11th century.
+The peninsula's occupants, Moors, Spaniards and British, have all built, modified and strengthened fortifications and defences that include walls, bastions, gun batteries, magazines, galleries and modern tunnels.

+Aerial view of the Northern Defences component of the Gibraltar Nature Reserve.

-Early fortifications overlooking the North Front consisted of trenches cut in the solid rock or built up with masonry.
-These include King's Lines, which were constructed prior to the British capture of the Rock in 1704, Prince's Lines which were excavated between 1704 and the siege of 1727, and the Queen's Lines.
-The latter were excavated during the Great Siege of 1779-83.
-It was during the Great Siege that an attempt to mount guns, so as to bring flanking fire on the enemy, led to the tunnelling behind the North face of the Rock overlooking the isthmus by Sergeant-Major Ince and the Company of the Royal Artificers - a parent unit of the Corps of Royal Engineers.
+Early fortifications overlooking the Isthmus and flanking the approach to the city, consisted of not only Musquet firing lines cut in the solid rock or along walls built up with masonry but also numerous cannon and mortar batteries.
+The Northern Defences has three main Lines, the King's Lines, built by the British after the capture of the Rock in 1704 upon pre-existing Spanish defences, Prince's Lines, excavated between 1704 and the siege of 1727, and the Queen's Lines, excavated during the Great Siege of 1779-83.